Read latest news

 NVQ 1 equivalent: e.g. fewer than 5 GCSEs at grades A-C, foundation GNVQ, NVQ 1, intermediate 1 national qualification (Scotland) or equivalent

 NVQ 2 equivalent: e.g. 5 or more GCSEs at grades A-C, intermediate GNVQ, NVQ 2, intermediate 2 national qualification (Scotland) or equivalent

 NVQ 3 equivalent: e.g. 2 or more A levels, advanced GNVQ, NVQ 3, 2 or more higher or advanced higher national qualifications (Scotland) or equivalent

 NVQ 4 equivalent and above: e.g. HND, Degree and Higher Degree level qualifications or equivalent

-Earnings by Residence
+Earnings by place of Residence

 The figures show the median earnings in pounds for employees living in the area who are on adults rates of pay and whose pay was not affected by absence.
 Figures for earnings come from the Annual Survey of Hours and Earnings (ASHE).
 The ASHE is based on a 1 per cent sample of employees, information on whose earnings and hours is obtained from employers.
 The survey does not cover self-employed.
 Information relates to a pay period in April.